Fei (singer): Music and entertainment shows

-On August 12, 2021, Fei released "Stalker 窥探者", the title track of her much-anticipated Chinese album "Fearless 不霏", which is produced independently by Wang Feifei Studio with Fei as the Executive Producer.
-"Stalker" is a song that empowers women to fight against manipulation and gaslighting.
-After its release, the song's MV surpassed 12 million views on Weibo in less than 12 hours, and received many accolades and rave reviews.
-"Stalker" was ranked no.1 on the weekly Rising Popularity chart (2021.08.09 - 2021.08.15) at QQ Music, China's largest music streaming platform.
+On August 12, 2021, Fei unveiled "Stalker 窥探者", the title track of her much-anticipated Chinese mini album "Fearless 不霏".
+Produced by Wang Feifei Studio and with Fei at the helm as Executive Producer, "Stalker" is an anthem championing women to stand against manipulation and gaslighting.
+After its release, the song's music video amassed over 12 million views on Weibo in under 12 hour and received widespread accolades and rave reviews.
+"Stalker" climbed to the top spot on the weekly Rising Popularity chart (2021.08.09 - 2021.08.15) at QQ Music, China's largest music streaming platform.

 On October 25, 2021, "Hunting Adonis 狩猎阿多尼斯", the 2nd single of the album, was released.
-Inspired by Shakespeare's poem portraying the unorthodox love story between Venus and Adonis, this song encourages people, especially women, to pursue their love and passion.
-In this music piece, Adonis symbolizes remarkable beauty, love, and the moment of revival and awakening.
+Inspired by Shakespeare's portrayal of the unconventional romance between Venus and Adonis, this song encourages people, especially women, to ardently pursue their love and passion.
+Within the song's narrative, Adonis epitomizes transcendent beauty, love and moments of revival and awakening.

-On December 2, 2021, the rollout of the 3rd and final single, “Freaky Cinderella 疯狂灰姑娘”, marked the full release of the album.
-The song’s catchy tune and novel lyrics metaphorically depict a wonderland for the unusual and the unconventional and explicitly express Fei’s idea of breaking norms and traditions in search of freedom and self-realization.
-In April 2022, the physical album of Fearless was released with sumptuous photography and elaborate graphic design.
+On December 2, 2021, the rollout of the 3rd and final single, "Freaky Cinderella 疯狂灰姑娘", marked the full release of the album.
+With its catchy melody and novel lyrics, the song paints a metaphorical wonderland for those who dare to be different.
+It boldly embodies Fei's vision of shattering conventions in pursuit of freedom and self-discovery.
+In April 2022, the physical album of "Fearless" hit the shelves, distinguished by its lavish photography and meticulous graphic design.

-On December 20, 2021, Fei delighted her fans amid the holiday season with the release of “At Christmas”, a cozy and romantic Christmas duet co-created with Chinese singer-songwriter Ryan.
+On December 20, 2021, Fei delighted her fans amid the holiday season with the release of "At Christmas", a cozy and romantic Christmas duet co-created with Chinese singer-songwriter Ryan.
 B.

 In April 2022, Fei joined Youku's hit dance variety show, Great Dance Crew (了不起! 舞社), as one of the four dance team leaders.
-The show brings together 60 female dancers from all walks of life to compete and advance, and eventually form a top-notch dance crew to participate in the World Hip Hop Dance Championship.
+The show brought together 60 female dancers from all walks of life, challenging them to ascend the ranks and ultimately assemble an elite dance crew destined for the World Hip Hop Dance Championship.

+Acting

-Along with the music release and presence on stage and entertainment shows, Fei continues to diversify her career opportunities and shift more focus to acting.
-In September 2021, she finished filming the web series My Marvelous Fable (夏日奇妙书), in which she plays the lead actress role.
-In June 2022, Fei joined the cast of One and Only (热烈), a movie about a group of dancers chasing their dreams.
+Along with her music releases and presence on stage and in entertainment shows, Fei has diversified her career, placing a growing emphasis on acting.
+In June 2023, the much-anticipated web series My Marvelous Fable (夏日奇妙书) aired on Mango TV, portraying Fei in the lead role as a whimsical best-selling writer.
+By July, Fei took on a supporting role as a dance crew leader in the dance-themed cinematic hit One and Only (热烈).
+The film amassed over USD $100 million in its first two weeks of release in China and was premiered in Southeast Asia, the U.S. and the UK in August 2023, garnering even wider international acclaim.